Versión en español de estudiantes de nuevo ingreso

 The UF Quest Requirement

 Students who enter during or after Summer B 2021 are required to complete the UF Quest 1 and UF Quest 2 requirement (unless they have earned an A.A. from a Florida public college/state university or are in the Innovation Academy program).
 Students are required to take one Quest 1, in their first year, to satisfy 3 credits of the general education requirement in the Humanities.
 They then take one Quest 2 course, typically in their second year, to satisfy 3 credits of the general education requirement in the Social and Behavioral Sciences, the Biological Sciences, or the Physical Sciences.
-Some Quest courses also fulfill either the Diversity (D) or the International (N) requirement and/or count toward the Writing requirement.
+Some Quest courses also fulfill the International (N) requirement and/or count toward the Writing requirement.

 More information about Quest 1 courses